Mara-Amicucci-Analytics/Power-BI-order-management-dashboard/README.md

 # Key Takeaway

-This project shows how the same business problem can require very different technical solutions as systems evolve.
+This project shows how I designed a reporting solution that could evolve with major system changes.

-**OB2** showcases my SQL and PostgreSQL skills.
+**OB2** demonstrates my SQL and PostgreSQL skills.

-**OB3** showcases my Power BI, Power Query and automation skills.
+**OB3** demonstrates my Power BI, Power Query and automation skills, while also reusing parts of the original OB2 architecture.

+The ability to reuse the installation and site survey logic shows that the original solution was designed in a way that was **scalable, modular and adaptable**.

 Both are built around the same principle: